nationalarchives/ds-caselaw-public-ui/README.md

 2. Installing any new python dependencies
 3. Applying any new database migrations
 4. Starting the Django development server
+5. Watching the Sass and JavaScript files for changes

 You can then access the site in your browser:

 <http://127.0.0.1:3000>

+(NOTE: The output of the asset and JS builds are logged in the ./assets.log file)

 #### Fixing an issue when another project is already running